UNITED STATES OF AMERICA

 24

-5. Applicant will allocate and use its accumulated cash and any investment securities (other than loans) for bona fide business purposes in accordance with a cash-management investment policy adopted by Applicant’s board of directors and will refrain from investing or trading in securities for short-term speculative purposes.
+5. Applicant will allocate and use its accumulated cash and any investment securities (other than loans) for bona fide business purposes in accordance with a cash-management investment policy adopted by Applicants board of directors and will refrain from investing or trading in securities for short-term speculative purposes.
 As of the last date of each last fiscal quarter, at least 90% of investment securities other than the loans and interests in securitization vehicles required to be held by Applicant and UNI for purposes of compliance with the Risk Retention Rules, held by the Applicant on a consolidated basis, will be in Capital Preservation Investments.

-6. Net revenue earned from interest on the loans will comprise, on a rolling basis for the last four most recent fiscal quarters combined, in combination with interest on any other investment securities, no more than 10% of Applicant’s total net revenue.
+6. Net revenue earned from interest on the loans will comprise, on a rolling basis for the last four most recent fiscal quarters combined, in combination with interest on any other investment securities, no more than 10% of Applicants total net revenue.
 For purposes of this condition, net revenue excludes (from both the numerator and the denominator) interest generated by cash holdings, Government securities, and risk retention vehicles, as well as fair value adjustments for the loans, and will be calculated net of interest paid on any credit facilities used to purchase the loans.

 7. Applicant may continue to rely on the order granting the requested relief so long as the operations that gave rise to the request for the exemptive order do not differ materially from those described in this application.

-Procedural Matters
+VI. | Procedural Matters |

 Pursuant to Rule 0-2(f) under the Act, each Applicant states that its address is as indicated on the first page of this Application.
 Each Applicant further states that all written or oral communications concerning this Application should be directed to: